iterative/dvc.org/content/docs/command-reference/params/index.md

 > Note that DVC does not pass the parameter values to stage commands.
 The
 > commands executed by DVC will have to load and parse the parameters file by
 > itself.

+The `dvc params diff` command is available to show parameter changes, displaying their current and previous values.

 ## Options